U.S. Stocks Gain Despite Trade Worries

 The Dow Jones Industrial Average rose more than 100 points Tuesday, as a surge in energy stocks and Apple helped the blue-chip index overcome another flare-up in trade tensions.

-The Dow industrials swung 266 points from its low to its high, recouping an early loss and putting the index on pace to snap a two-session losing streak.
+The Dow industrials swung 266 points from its low to its high to recoup an early loss and snap a two-session losing streak.
 Shares of energy companies such as Exxon Mobil and Chevron benefited from a lift in oil prices, which jumped after an attack on Libya's state-run oil company raised concerns of a possible supply disruption.
 Some investors also flocked to depressed shares of Apple that had fallen in the wake of comments from President Trump pressing the iPhone maker to shift production to the U.S.

 While news that China will ask World Trade Organization for permission to impose sanctions on the U.S. rattled stocks around the world, major indexes in the U.S. fared better as investors said they expected corporations to post another quarter of phenomenal earnings growth in the weeks ahead.

 A humming U.S. economy has helped stave off deeper losses among shares of American companies, investors added.
-But markets in Europe and Asia haven't been as fortunate, as a combination of slowing growth and the specter of an all-out trade war have driven stocks down in Europe and Asia, so much so that Hong Kong's Hang Seng Index fell into bear-market territory on Tuesday.
+But markets in Europe and Asia haven't been as fortunate, as a combination of slowing growth and the specter of a trade war have driven stocks down in those regions, so much so that Hong Kong's Hang Seng Index fell into bear-market territory on Tuesday.

 "There is very little potential upside, but there is a lot of potential downside," said Abi Oladimeji, chief investment officer at Thomas Miller Investment.
 "That clearly is a negative, especially at a time when I think the global growth outlook is quite precarious."